StupidRepo/SpacebarClicker/README.md

 A free and fun game made in [Python][py], using the [`pygame`][pg] library.
 ## Description
 Think of Cookie Clicker, but you have to press your space(bar) key to get 'spaces' (which are like cookies, but Spacebar Clicker's version).
-## Custom In-Game Statuses
-You can make your own in-game statuses by editing the `assets/core/descriptions.json` file.
-Formatting goes as follows:
 ```
 {clicks} - how many spaces you have
 {cpc} - how many spaces you get per click